FAUSTIN-1/FAUSTIN-1/README.md

 ### 👤 About Me

 I'm a Rwandan Statistician and Data Analyst with a **BSc in Applied Statistics & Demography** from the University of Rwanda (Class of 2024).
-I specialize in turning raw survey and administrative data into clear, decision-ready evidence — through statistical analysis, interactive dashboards, and structured reporting.
+I specialize in turning raw survey and administrative data into clear, decision-ready evidence through statistical analysis, interactive dashboards, and structured reporting.

-I'm especially drawn to **public health, official statistics, monitoring & evaluation, and economic data** — sectors where good analysis has a direct line to better decisions for real people.
+I'm especially drawn to **public health, official statistics, monitoring & evaluation, and economic data**, sectors where good analysis has a direct line to better decisions for real people.

 ---